View on GitHub

 ScubaGear can be invoked with this config file:

-# Invoke with config file
+# Invoke with SCuBA compliance config

 Invoke-SCuBA -ConfigFilePath scuba_compliance.yaml

-# Invoke with config file
+# Invoke with full configuration reference

 Invoke-SCuBA `

--ConfigFilePath typical_config.yaml `
+-ConfigFilePath "<path>\full_config.yaml" `

 # Create an empty config file